Y1fanHE/y1fanhe.github.io/publications/README.md

 # Publications

-- Items started with numbers are peer-reviewed publications.
-- Items started with "dots" are non-reviewed publications.
+Items started with numbers are peer-reviewed publications and items started with dots are non-reviewed publications.

 ## 2022